nuggetz/BYOHL/README.md

 # Build‑Your‑Own‑Home‑Lab (BYOHL)
-Complete configurations, scripts and guides for a personal homelab experience (networking, home automation, games servers, media servers and much more).
+Complete configurations, scripts and guides for a personal homelab experience.